 The NFC-WI shall enter the Activating state when either Signal-Out or Signal-In carry the activation sequence, as specified in 9.2.1 and 9.2.2 respectively.
-When subsequently the opposite wire carries the activation response, the NFC-WI shall enter the On state, see Figure 5.
+When subsequently the opposite wire carries the activation response, the NFC-WI shall enter the On state, as shown in Figure 5.